ferrous-systems/embedded-trainings-2020/beginner/README.md

 P.S.
 The plaintext string is *not* stored in `puzzle.hex` so running `strings` on it will not give you the answer.

+These are our recommended steps to tackle the problem.
+Each step is demonstrated in a separate example:

+1. Send a one letter packet (e.g. `A`) to the radio to get a feel for how the mapping works.
+Then do a few more letters.
+Check out example `radio-puzzle-1`

+2. Get familiar with the dictionary API.
+Do some insertions and look ups.
+What happens if the dictionary gets full?
+See `radio-puzzle-2`

+3. Next, get mappings from the radio and insert them into the dictionary.
+See `radio-puzzle-3`

+4. You'll probably want a buffer to place the plaintext in.
+We suggest using `heapless::Vec` for this.
+See `radio-puzzle-4` (NB It is also possible to decrypt the packet in place)

+5. Simulate decryption: fetch the encrypted string and "process" each of its bytes.
+See `radio-puzzle-5`

+6. Now merge steps 3 and 5: build a dictionary, retrieve the secret string and do the reverse mapping to decrypt the message.
+See `radio-puzzle-6`

+7. As a final step, send the decrypted string to the Dongle and check if it was correct or not.
+See `radio-puzzle-7`

 ## Starting a project from scratch

 So far we have been using a pre-made Cargo project to work with the nRF52840 DK.
 In this section we'll see how to create a new embedded project for any microcontroller.